rang01/RGX/README.md

 # RGX
 ReGular expression eXchange format for controlled language application

 Regular expressions are used for various applications.
 In some cases to validate input in a textfield based on controlled language.
+This is often used in QA methods in Computer Assited Translation Tools (CAT).
-RGX wants to document various attributes for regular expressions to transfer their use.
+RGX wants to document various attributes for regular expressions to transfer their use in the various environments.

 Common applications:
 - segment detection in translations for example for correct use of spaces before units
 - applying controlled language rules in editors
 - checking text for character sequences
+- applying controlled language in textlinters

 Attribute types: